What does nonconforming mean?

 - Enclosure of an encroaching screened porch that was built prior to November 20, 1976 (§3.2.6.A.3(c))

-- Use of a lot for any use allowed by-right in the zoning district, on lots in R-20, R-10, R-8, R-6, and R-5 districts that have less width and area than required in the subject district, so long as the lot was recorded under one ownership prior to July 15, 1950 (§16.1.1)
+- Use of a lot for any use allowed by-right in the zoning district, on lots in R-20, R-10, R-8, R-6, and R-5 districts that have less width and/or area than required in the subject district, so long as the lot was recorded under one ownership prior to July 15, 1950 (§16.1.1)

 Use permits (§15.6.6.A)